PaulAyling/pythonModulesExample/README.md

 # Purpose
-To illustrate the different ways to import modules and packages that allow dffernt file management oraganisation in python.
+To illustrate the different ways to import modules and packages that allow different file management organization in python.

 # Use case
 when you multiple scripts using shared components where you may have many src directories